Follow Italianism

 “The Vatican trusts the new political realities much more than it did the old liberal democracy.
 The Church recognizes that fascist ideas are closer to Christianity than Jewish liberalism.”
 These were Hitler’s celebratory words after Cardinal Pietro Gasparri signed an agreement with Mussolini’s fascist Italy – through the Lateran Treaty.

-The fight between the Church and the Italian state began in 1870, when King Victor Emmanuel II invaded Roma and incorporated the city into his reign – a city that had been Catholic territory since it was ceded in 756 by Pepin the Short.
-King Emanuel II tried to make a deal with the Pope of the time Pius IX, who did not agree to be part of a secular state.
+The conflict between the Church and the Italian state began in 1870, when King Victor Emmanuel II invaded Rome and incorporated the city into his kingdom – a city that had been Catholic territory since it was ceded in 756 by Pepin the Short.
+King Emmanuel II attempted to reach an agreement with the Pope of the time, Pius IX, who did not agree to be part of a secular state.

 The situation could not have seemed better when Benito Mussolini, an anti-clerical radical who even ordered God to kill him publicly to prove that he did not exist, came to power in 1922.
 In 1938, long after this photo, he was still talking about the Pope as a “malignant tumor”.
 At the end of his life, Mussolini started talking about God – possibly no more sincere than Hitler pretending to be a Christian.